Viijay-Kr/react-ts-css/README.md

 >
 > This extension gives you an option to eliminate the useless results by using the TypeScript plugin [typescript-cleanup-defs](https://www.npmjs.com/package/typescript-cleanup-definitions) that can filter out those definitions results.
 Check the plugin for more details.
 >
-> Override this plugin using the setting `reactTsScss.typecriptCleanUpDefs`
+> Override this plugin using the setting `reactTsScss.tsCleanUpDefs`

 <h2>Capabilities</h2>